mayponce16/-sales-data-analysis/README.md

 ## 🚀 Conclusion

 The analysis reveals key opportunities to optimize business performance by focusing on high-revenue locations and top-selling products.

+## Recommendations
+- Focus marketing efforts on high-performing cities like CDMX
+- Increase promotion of high-revenue products such as laptops
+- Improve sales strategy for lower-performing products